-Bailey presented at the University of Pittsburgh School of Nursing & MCCG’s Military Teen APP Workshop.
-She works closely with the App developer Pt Pal, and MCCG testing the MilTeenChat app.
-She is involved with the event planning of the nationwide MilTeenChat App launch with Infinite Hero Foundation.
+Bailey was a presenter at the University of Pittsburgh School of Nursing & MCCG’s Military Teen APP Workshop.
+She works closely with the App developer Pt.
+Pal, and MCCG testing the MilTeenChat app.
+She is involved with the App launch, and the distribution of the worldwide MilTeenChat App.

 Rick Riegel M.A., MFT, PPS

 Rick is the Administrator of Student Services at the Placentia-Yorba Linda Unified School District.
 He started in Placentia-Yorba Linda in January 2015.
 Prior to that, he was Coordinator of Student Services at the Orange County Department of Education for over 5 years and Coordinator of Counseling and Child Welfare and Attendance at Centralia School District for 9 years.
 Riegel was instrumental in the creation of the first Orange County military self-identifier for school forms, creating an internal volunteer school district’s military liaison, and the collaborative effort and development of MCCG’s toolkit for Principals.

 He began his work with youth as a Marriage, Family and Child Therapist and was Director of Outpatient Services at Straight Talk, Inc., during 17 years working there.
 He is the President Elect of the California Association of Supervisors of Child Welfare and Attendance, Southern Section.
 He is married to his wife Pamela for 37 years and has 3 grown sons and a granddaughter.

 Frequently Asked Questions